- D. Edson Clark

 Jason Mercier, Washington Policy Center

 Jason Mercier is Director of the Center for Government Reform for the Seattle-based Washington Policy Center.
 Among the Center's priorities is public records reform.
 Prior to joining WPC, Jason worked on public records issues for the Evergreen Freedom Foundation.
 He also serves as a voting member on the American Legislative Exchange Council's Tax and Fiscal Policy Task Force and is a contributing editor of Heartland's Budget Tax News.
 He received a B.A. in Political Science from Washington State University.
-Jason and his wife Kristen make their home in Lacey.

 Cynthia Mitchell, Central Washington University, Department of Communication